redpesk-common/afb-libpython/README.md

 # afb-libpython

-Exposes afb-libafb to python scripting language.
-This module allows to script in python to either mock binding api, test client, quick prototyping, ...
-Afb-libpython runs as a standard python C module, it provides a full access to afb-libafb functionalities, subcall, event, acls, loopstart control, ...
+Exposes afb-libafb to the Python scripting language.
+This module allows to script in Python to either mock binding apis, test a client, quick prototyping, ... `afb-libpython` runs as a standard Python C module, providing full access to `afb-libafb` functionality, subcalls, events, ACLs, loopstart control, etc.

-## Dependency
+## Dependencies

-* afb-libafb (from jan/2022 version)
+* `afb-libafb` (from jan/2022 version)
-* afb-libglue
+* `afb-libglue`
-* python3
+* `python3`
-* afb-cmake-modules
+* `afb-cmake-modules`

 ## Building